 Postage - Charges made directly to each program are based on the postage meter readings for each program as provided by the third-party vendor.

-Utilities - Grants are charged based on square footage during the billing period.
+Effective January 1, 2015, G & A, Fiscal, and Human Resource costs are charged to programs based on direct hours of total agency staff.